YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

 - *2021.09-2022.02*, Semester Project: *Investigation of Switching Loss Measurements of SiC MOSFETs*
   Supervised by **Anliang Hu** and **Prof. Dr. Jürgen Biela**

-  - Modified the traditional double-pulse test circuit to enable zero-voltage switching (ZVS) turn-on evaluation
+  - Modified the traditional double-pulse test circuit to enable zero-voltage switching (ZVS) turn-on evaluation.
-  - Developed and implemented a ZVS control scheme using FPGA
+  - Developed and implemented a ZVS control scheme using FPGA.
-  - Conducted experimental measurements and analysis of switching losses
+  - Conducted experimental measurements and analysis of switching losses.

   - Experiment setup